Reduced Phase Space Approach to the $U(1)^3$ model for Euclidean Quantum Gravity: Introduction

 \section{Introduction}

-Using real valued SU(2) gauge theory variables \cite{1} one can write the Hamiltonian constraint of Lorentzian vacuum General Relativity (GR) as a sum of three terms.
+Using real-valued SU(2) gauge theory variables \cite{1} one can write the Hamiltonian constraint of Lorentzian vacuum General Relativity (GR) as a sum of three terms.
 The first term can be recognised as the Hamiltonian constraint for Euclidean vacuum GR, the second term corrects for Lorentzian signature and the third is the cosmological constant term.
-The second term can in turn be expressed as a multiple Poisson bracket between the cosmological constant term and the first term \cite{2}.
-Following the quantisation rule that Poisson brackets be replaced by commutators, the Lorentzian Hamiltonian quantum constraint can thus be written as a linear combination of the Euclidean Hamiltonian quantum constraint, the quantum cosmological constant term and multiple commutators thereof \cite{2}.
-Since the quantum cosmological constant term is essentially the volume operator \cite{3} which in Loop Quantum Gravity (LQG) \cite{4} is under complete control, the quantisation of Lorentzian vacuum gravity is reduced essentially to the quantisation of the Euclidean Hamiltonian constraint which has been intensively studied \cite{5}.
+The second term can, in turn, be expressed as a multiple Poisson bracket between the cosmological constant term and the first term \cite{2}.
+Following the quantisation rule that Poisson brackets be replaced by commutators, the Lorentzian Hamiltonian quantum constraint can thus be written as a linear combination of the Euclidean Hamiltonian quantum constraint, the quantum cosmological constant term, and multiple commutators thereof \cite{2}.
+Since the quantum cosmological constant term is essentially the volume operator\footnote{By the 4-volume resp.
+3-volume term we mean $|\det(g)|^{1/2}$ and $\det(q)^{1/2}$ respectively.
+In any ADM slicing we have the identity $|\det(g)|^{1/2}=N \det(q)^{1/2}$ with the lapse function $N$.
+Since the constraints concern single moments of the slicing time parameter, the relation between the two terms is really that simple.} \cite{3} which in Loop Quantum Gravity (LQG) \cite{4} is under complete control, the quantisation of Lorentzian vacuum gravity is reduced essentially to the quantisation of the Euclidean Hamiltonian constraint which has been intensively studied \cite{5}.

 A critical measure for the success of that quantisation is a faithful representation of the hypersurface deformation algebra which is formed by the Euclidean Hamiltonian constraint together with the spatial diffeomorphism constraint.
 The quantisation of \cite{5} displays a closed quantum constraint algebra, however, while the commutator of two Euclidean Hamiltonian constraints is a linear combination of spatial diffeomorphism constraints, the quantum coefficients of that linear combination are not quantisations of the coefficients of the corresponding classical linear combination, i.e. the ``quantum structure functions" differ from the classical ones.